 Geoff Andrews hired as Chief Executive Officer of the Management Council.

-As of July 2017, there are 18 member Information Technology Centers serving approximately 1.4 million students in 700 school districts, career centers, community schools, and educational service centers.
-The staff of the Management Council includes 42 employees dedicated to our mission.
+Today, there are 18 member Information Technology Centers serving over 1.4 million students in 700 school districts, career centers, community schools, and educational service centers.
+The staff of the Management Council includes 50 employees dedicated to our mission.

 OECN Past, Present, and FutureManagement Council Connections Newsletter (Fall 2012)

 The Ohio Education Computer Network was formed in 1979 by the State Legislature to create a more uniform state financial accounting system for Ohio schools.
 At that time, the Information Technology Centers (ITCs) were called A-Sites, and many were formed around phone company boundaries.
 The purpose was to collect financial data in a consistent and economical manner.
 I recall when that happened, and there was resistance to change just like there is today.
 Back then, the school treasurers were part-time in many small rural districts, and the financial accounts were less complicated.
 For example, supplies were listed in a B-5 account; equipment was in a B-6 account.
 In contrast, the new Uniform School Accounting System code that was being developed had as many as 30 characters and was much more specific in tracking expenditures.
 Over time, the new system was adopted and is still in use today.

 When the new Uniform Accounting System went into effect, the district I was working for had one computer for the entire district, and that was in the treasurer’s office.
 Technology use has exploded since then; first, in the guidance office for career exploration, scheduling, grade cards and attendance; then in the library with automation.
 By the 1990’s the Internet was changing how schools and ITCs operated, and technology had a much greater role in the way learning took place in the classroom.
 Now in the twenty-first century, growth in the use of technology in schools in both the administrative and the instructional areas continues at an exponential rate.